core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #fig-message-exchange-client-init title="Example of the KUDOS forward message flow." artwork-align="center"}

-First, the client generates a random value N1, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive a temporary Security Context CTX\_1.
+First, the client generates a value N1, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive a temporary Security Context CTX\_1.

 Then, the client prepares a CoAP request targeting the well-known KUDOS resource (see {{well-known-kudos-desc}}) at "/.well-known/kudos".
 The client protects this CoAP request using CTX\_1 and sends it to the server.
 When the client protects this request using OSCORE, it MUST use 0 as the value of Partial IV.
 In particular, the request has the 'd' flag bit set to 1, and specifies X1 as 'x' and N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).
 After that, the client deletes CTX\_1.